Police shooting looms over Emanuel in confirmation battle

-WASHINGTON — The fatal police shooting of a Black teen in Chicago seven years ago is looming large over the city's former mayor, Rahm Emanuel, as he looks to win confirmation as President Joe Biden's ambassador to Japan.
+WASHINGTON — The fatal police shooting of a Black teen in Chicago seven years ago is looming large over former Mayor Rahm Emanuel as he hopes to win Senate confirmation as President Joe Biden's ambassador to Japan.

-Several liberal House lawmakers and activists complain that Emanuel's handling of the death of 17-year-old Laquan McDonald, who was shot 16 times as he ran away from police, should have disqualified him for consideration for a coveted role.
-They see the nomination as out of sync with the values of an administration that says "comprehensive and meaningful police reform" is a priority.
+Several liberal House lawmakers and activists complain that Emanuel's handling of the death of 17-year-old Laquan McDonald, who was shot 16 times as he ran away from police, should have disqualified Emanuel from consideration for that coveted diplomatic post.
+They see his nomination as out of sync with the values of an administration that says "comprehensive and meaningful police reform" is a priority.

-Emanuel's administration refused to make public police dash cam video of the killing for more than a year and not until being compelled to do so by a state court.
-He later apologized for his handling of the situation, which sparked weeks of mostly peaceful protests in the nation's third-largest city after the video's release.
+Emanuel's city administration refused to make public the police dash cam video of the killing for more than a year, and only did so after being compelled by a state court.
+He later apologized for his handling of the situation, which led to weeks of mostly peaceful protests in the nation's third-largest city after the video's release.

-Emanuel is set to appear before the Senate Foreign Relations Committee on Wednesday for his confirmation hearing, which is occurring on the seventh anniversary of McDonald's murder.
+Emanuel, in prepared remarks to the Senate Foreign Relations Committee on Wednesday, makes no mention of the shooting.
+The hearing comes on the seventh anniversary of McDonald's death.

-Emanuel's reputation for sharp elbows — developed over nearly 40 years in national politics as a congressman and top adviser for Presidents Bill Clinton and Barack Obama — also is part of the backdrop as he tries to demonstrate that he has the temperament for international diplomacy, particularly in protocol-conscious Japan.
+Emanuel's reputation for sharp elbows — developed over nearly 40 years in national politics as an Illinois congressman and top adviser to Presidents Bill Clinton and Barack Obama — also is part of the backdrop as he tries to demonstrate that he has the temperament for international diplomacy, particularly in protocol-conscious Japan.

 White House press secretary Jen Psaki on Tuesday pushed back against the criticism, saying Biden's "commitment to police reform speaks for itself."